BUILDDesign

 The increasing cost, both social and monetary, of relying on gas or oil for heat and hot water is driving many families here in the UK to either stop heating their homes or switch to electricity-based sources of heat generation.
 Many others are seeking out lower carbon alternatives to gas or oil based heat and hot water generation.

-I started researching heat pumps about a year ago for a house renovation project – at the time I knew absolutely nothing about heat pumps.
+I started researching heat pumps over a year ago for a house renovation project; at the time I knew absolutely nothing about heat pumps.
 I’ve gone from heat pump idiot to heat pump novice, so I’m doing my best to share my ever-so-limited learnings about the great heat pump revolution.
 The first and biggest question I had when looking at how to build a more sustainable home was how to keep it warm.
 Heat pumps offer an alternative to fossil fuel based heat and hot water generation as they run off electricity.

-It is worth noting here that expert advice or not, the decision to go with a GSHP or ASHP system is a complex one.
-On the one hand, GSHPs are slightly more efficient than ASHPs.
-On average, they will give you 4 units of heat output compared to every unit of energy input; whereas, air source heat pumps average 3 units of heat output for every single unit of energy input.
+Traditional thinking will tell you the decision to go with a GSHP or ASHP system is a complex one.
+GSHP salespeople will still tell you this.
+GSHPs were traditionally more efficient than ASHPs.
+Just a few years ago, a GSHP would give you 4 units of heat output compared to every unit of energy input; whereas, ASHPs were averaging only 3 units of heat output for every single unit of energy input.
+So, how can we tell how efficient different heat pumps are?

 Cost to Install